Harris Academy Riverside

-Harris Academy Riverside is a sixth-form entry coeducational secondary school and sixth form located in the Purfleet in the Thurrock unitary authority, Essex, England.
+Harris Academy Riverside is a coeducational secondary school and sixth form located in Purfleet in the Thurrock unitary authority, Essex, England.
 Purfleet is bordered by the A13 road to the north and the River Thames to the south and is within the easternmost part of the M25 motorway but just outside the Greater London boundary.
 As its name suggests, the school is on the riverside, but separated from the water by a railway line.

 The school was established in 2017 but moved into a new dedicated building in 2019.

 Building

 The new buildings were designed by LSI Architects.
 They are part of a larger scheme to regenerate Purfleet town centre.
 The £23M academy is split into two blocks: a four storey teaching block, and a two storey sports block.
 They will accommodate a 900 pupil secondary school and a 250 student sixth form.
 The blocks are of conventional construction and use strong branding colour to articulate particular aspects of the facade.